2025 SL viewer release summaries week #32

 Next Meeting

-The following notes were taken from the Tuesday, June 3rd, 2025 Simulator User Group (SUG) meeting.
-They form a summary of the items discussed, and are not intended to be a full transcript.
-The notes were taken from my chat log of the meeting.
-No video this week.
+The following notes were taken from the Tuesday, August 5th, 2025 Simulator User Group (SUG) off-week meeting (which I’ll be referring to as the “SUG Leviathan Hour” going forward).
+These notes form a summary of the items discussed, and are not intended to be a full transcript.
+The notes were taken from my chat log of the meeting and Patera’s video, which is embedded at the end of this article – my thanks to her for providing it.

 Meeting Overview